Post-Betrayal Syndrome

 Your grief after betrayal differs from other traumas.
 Variously called betrayal trauma or post-betrayal transformation, it is a result of a personal attack on your very foundational beliefs about who you are and who is important in your life.

-When you lose someone you love, you grieve, but don’t take it as a personal attack.
+When you lose someone you love, you grieve but don’t take it as a personal attack.
 You haven’t been violated.
 After someone you love abuses you, you need to be rebuilt.
 You need transformation.

 It may take eighteen to 36 months to recover from betrayal trauma.
+I wrote that sentence in passive voice because this is not generated by AI.

 The goal is post-traumatic growth.
 Be flexible again.
 Have a growth mindset.
 You must move on, and to do that, you must rebuild the foundation.
 Your foundation.